-Fresh, healthy food doesn’t need to be expensive!….
+Fresh, it is important to eat healthy food and healthy food doesn’t need to be expensive!….

 Just to give you a head’s up, this is an invited review: